IDV19300

 Wind forecasts are averages.
 Wind gusts can be 40 per cent stronger than the forecast, and stronger still in squalls and thunderstorms.

-Winds: East to northeasterly 10 to 15 knots becoming north to northeasterly about 10 knots in the late evening.
-Weather: Mostly sunny morning.
-The chance of a thunderstorm in the afternoon.
+Winds: East to northeasterly 10 to 15 knots becoming east to southeasterly about 10 knots during the morning.
+Weather: Sunny.

 * Calls to 1300 number cost around 27.5c inc. GST, higher from mobiles or public phones.
 Marine forecasts are also available on VHF and HF radio.
 View the radio schedule on www.bom.gov.au/marine